idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 {%include blob_image_float_right.html src="icon-birth.png" %}

-Real understanding comes from within, and can not be imparted by someone else.
-Ask questions, guide, and facilitate.
-When you 'tell the solution' at best the solution will be forgotten, at worst it will offend and shutdown the coachee damaging the relationship.
+Real understanding comes from within, and is not imparted by someone else.
+Ask questions, guide, and encourage.
+When you 'tell the solution' at best the solution is forgotten, at worst it offends and shutdowns down the coachee, damaging the relationship.

 When being a coach maintain the following mindset.